DSchroer/dslcad/README.md

 ## FAQ

+### What are you focusing on?

+Right now there are two apps:
+- DSLCAD CLI
+- DSLCAD Editor

+I am focusing on the CLI.
+Right now I don't have the energy to develop for the editor.
+I would like to do editor work but I do not have enough energy.
+If anyone wants to contribute I would appreciate it.

 ### Why is this different from OpenSCAD?

 DSLCAD aims to build upon the formula that was established by OpenSCAD.
 It is